 Effective PLOs are characterized by several key features.
-They provide: (add bullet related to “models of how to plan to use HLPs)
+They provide candidates and practicing teachers

-- opportunities to use the HLPs in simulated and authentic settings
+- opportunities to use the HLPs in simulated and authentic settings, and

 - opportunities to receive feedback on and analyze their use of the HLPs.

 These features should be integrated into PLOs.
 They may not be present in every PLO, but they should be present across the various PLOs incorporated in preparation and professional development programs.
-Teacher educators and school district personnel should also consider how to provide teacher candidates and beginning teachers with scaffolded opportunities to learn; that is, PLOs need to be structured so they increase in complexity over time, and provide less support for learning as teacher candidates and beginning teachers develop more skill.
-For instance, an HLP may be enacted first in a simulated setting with peers, second a small group setting with k-12 students (e.g., tutoring one or two students in pull out instruction), and finally in a classroom setting with k-12 students.
+Teacher educators and school district personnel should also consider how to provide teacher candidates and beginning teachers with scaffolded opportunities to learn; that is, PLOs need to be structured so they increase in complexity over time and provide less support for learning as teacher candidates and beginning teachers develop more skill.
+For instance, an HLP may be enacted first in a simulated setting with peers; second in a small-group setting with k-12 students (e.g., tutoring one or two students in pull-out instruction); and finally, in a classroom setting with k-12 students.

 McDonald and colleagues (2013) have proposed a model of enactment for the PLOs that captures the above features and demonstrates how teacher learning can be scaffolded over time.
-This model of enactment includes four phases:
+This model of enactment, described in figure 1, includes four phases:

 In phase one, candidates and novice teachers have opportunities to read about the practice and observe models of its effective enactment through either video exemplars, live models, or written case studies.
-In phase two, they have collaborative opportunities to plan to use the HLP, and then rehearse its use through microteaching, role play, or simulations.
-After practicing the HLP, they receive feedback from peers and experts, such as supervising teacher educators or mentor teachers.
+In phase two, they have collaborative opportunities to plan to use the HLP and then rehearse its use through microteaching, role play, or simulations.
+After practicing the HLP, they receive feedback from peers and experts such as supervising teacher educators or mentor teachers.
 This feedback focuses on the quality of their implementation efforts and the learning opportunities they afforded students.
 In phase three, candidates and novice teachers plan and implement the HLPs with k-12 students.
-Mentor teachers may plan with candidates and novice teachers how to use the HLP, model how to use the HLPs during instruction, provide feedback on implementation efforts and student learning.
-Candidates and novice teachers also have opportunities to analyze their instruction and its impact on student learning through such strategies such as video analysis and peer feedback.
-Although individual PLOs may be situated in one or two phases, teacher education and beginning teacher induction programs should construct and sequence PLOs so that they address all phases of the enactment cycle.
+Mentor teachers may plan with candidates and novice teachers how to use the HLP, model how to use the HLPs during instruction, and provide feedback on implementation efforts and student learning.
+Candidates and novice teachers also have opportunities to analyze their instruction and its impact on student learning through strategies such as video analysis and peer feedback.
+Although individual PLOs may be situated in one or two phases, teacher education, beginning teacher induction, and professional development programs should construct and sequence PLOs so that they address all phases of the enactment cycle.

-We encourage you to navigate the different components of the series and hope you will find the PLOs useful in improving your teacher education and professional development efforts.
+We encourage you to navigate the different components of the series and hope you will find the PLOs useful in improving your teacher education, teacher induction, and professional development efforts.